fabioal0/Univ-SearchEngine/README.md

 # Univ-SearchEngine

 Is a text indexer and search engine with evaluation methods.
-The indexer implements a SPIMI algorithm with linguistic processing (tockenizer, stemming, etc.) and scoring/ranking methods (TF-IFD, bm25).
+The indexer implements a SPIMI algorithm with linguistic processing (tokenizer, stemming, etc.) and scoring/ranking methods (TF-IFD, bm25).

 ## File to process